Dark August

 Dark August is a 1976 American supernatural horror film directed by Martin Goldman and starring J. J. Barry, Carolyne Shelyne, and Kim Hunter.
 Its plot follows a man in rural Vermont who, after accidentally killing a child in a car accident, has a curse placed on him by the child's grandfather.
 The screenplay was co-written by actors Barry and Shelyne and director Goldman.
+Dark August was filmed in Vermont.

 Plot

 Sal Devito, a visual artist from New York City, has spent a year struggling to assimilate into country life after his relocation to rural Stowe, Vermont, with his girlfriend, Jackie.
-Compounding his troubled adjustment is an accidental car wreck Sal was involved in shortly after moving to the town, which resulted in the fatality of a young girl.
+Compounding his troubled adjustment is a car accident Sal was involved in shortly after moving to the town, which resulted in the death of a young girl.
 Though he was cleared of any wrongdoing, the child's grandfather, Ned McDermott, appears to be stalking Sal.
-Furthermore, Sal begins suffering inexplicable, painful physical symptoms that manifest out of nowhere.
+Furthermore, Sal begins suffering inexplicable, painful physical symptoms.
 In one instance, Sal nearly collapses in the grocery store.
 He begins to suspect that McDermott has placed a curse on him.

-While working on building a personal art studio with his friend, Paul, Sal is distracted by a hooded figure that appears in the woods, and inadvertently causes Paul to injure his leg.
-He attempts to drive Paul to the hospital, and crashes the car after witnessing the hooded figure again on a covered bridge.
-Nevertheless, the two manage to arrive at the hospital, though Sal is particularly shaken.
+While building his art studio with his friend, Paul, Sal is distracted by a hooded figure who appears in the woods, and inadvertently causes Paul to injure his leg.
+He attempts to drive Paul to hospital but crashes the car after witnessing the hooded figure again on a covered bridge.
+By the time the two manage to arrive at the hospital Sal is visibly shaken.

 Later, Sal and Jackie have dinner with their friends, Theo and Lesley.
-Lesley, a clairvoyant, gives Sal a tarot reading, which suggests he is in danger, but that a woman unknown to him will come to his aid.
+Lesley, a clairvoyant, gives Sal a tarot reading, which suggests that he is in danger, but a woman unknown to him will come to his aid.
 Later, Jackie confides in Lesley that she believes Adrianna Putnam, a local psychic woman whom the townspeople have branded a witch, can help Sal.
 While home alone one day, Sal again witnesses the hooded figure walking along the forest edge outside his house.
-He follows the mysterious figure as it crosses a creek and ventures deeper into the woods, but it does not respond to his repeated screams.
+He follows the mysterious figure as it crosses a creek and ventures deeper into the woods, but it does not respond to his repeated yells.